 Mala Fatra travel tips – with winter sports areas

-Climate and best travel time
+Climate and best travel time for Mala Fatra Mountains

 It depends on what you want to do.
 Winter sports theoretically go from December to the end of February, but practically it depends on temperatures and snowfall.
+The current conditions for the Mala Fatra ski resorts you can find here in the snow report below and down following the links in the accomodation part for each resort.

-The best time for hiking is from May to September.
+The best time for hiking in the Mala Fatra Mountains is from May to September.
 There you can use practically all good weather phases.
 In summer it is hot in the valley, but on the mountains the temperatures are still quite pleasant.
 A long winter and wet periods can leave the paths a bit muddy, especially in the forest zone, but in the sun everything dries out quite quickly.
 You should be aware that it gets dark quite early in September and that there can be cold and wet days.
 But in nice late summer weather the mountains have a special charm, especially in the colours of the twilight.

 Journey to the Mala Fatra